bm98/FS20_HudBar/ReadMe.txt

 github@mail.burri-web.org

 Changelog:
+V 0.39-B35
+- Update Allow for configuration of Keyboard Hotkeys
+- Update Gear availability included in Aircraft merges
+- Update QuickGuide

 V 0.38-B34
-- Add Rotate Callout - uses the Sim provided speed - may be correct.. or not depends on the plane (enable in Configuration)
+- Add Rotate Callout while on ground - uses the Sim provided speed - may be correct.. or not depends on the plane (enable in Configuration)
 - Update Keyboard Hotkey switching uses another method which should be more compatible with some Game Tools out there.
 - Fix Delayed Voice callouts to avoid speech when the App starts
-- Update QuickGuide

 V 0.38-B33
 - Add item Transponder (Code and Status)